rust-lang/book/nostarch/chapter12.md

 }
 ```

-Collecting the command line arguments into a vector and printing them
+Listing 12-1: Collecting the command line arguments into a vector and printing
+them

 First we bring the `std::env` module into scope with a `use` statement so we
 can use its `args` function.
 Notice that the `std::env::args` function is